towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 Comment:

+***From next visual we have to show information sorted by specific order of days of a week or months of a year.
+Power BI won't sort the day or months as per their original order.
+Rather it srots those alphabetically.
+So we have to follow custom column set rule in Power BI.
+Procedure to do that is described in my [this youtube video](https://youtu.be/dIIyoteMr5w](https://youtu.be/Ds4b5taeFw8).***

 **What is the total numbers of rides of both types of users based on the day of the week?**
 ![v4](https://github.com/towhidrazu/Cyclistic_Bike_Share/blob/main/v4.png)